 • Cyclists should prominently display bike destination tags to indicate where they are getting off the train.

-• Riders can request a tag from the conductor or create one (PDF) and attach it their bike in a place that can be readily seen by others.
+• Riders can request a tag from the conductor or create one (PDF) and attach it to their bike in a place that can be easily seen by others.

 Bike Destination Tags